tytydraco/yessleep/out/My_neighbor_celebrated_Halloween_on_Christmas_it_didnt_end_well.md

 It was Christmas Eve at this point, and the neighborhood arranged a meeting at the house of the neighborhood's richest resident (the pastor at my church).
 I was in attendance because my mother had dragged me along.
 Up to that point, she hadn't been bothered by Billy.
 But as any admittedly sensible person would do, she drew a line when Billy stepped onto our property and started vandalizing our Christmas lights.

 We all agreed we would confront Billy together, and if he refused to cease and desist with his Halloween nonsense, we'd demand to speak to his aunt.
 And if she did nothing to stop Billy, then we'd involve the police.
 We had reason to believe that the boy had been stalking around our yards, after all.
-And trespassing, unlike celebrating Halloween a few months late, was *definitely* a crime.
+And trespassing, unlike celebrating Halloween a few months late, was definitely a crime.

 We all marched to the house, the pastor leading the way, tightly clutching a Bible, his face screwed up in righteous fury and determination.
 No one was going to insult the most holy day of Christmas with a pagan holiday, he'd declared to us.
 I remember thinking him calling Halloween "pagan" sounded wrong.
-But we no one corrected him.
+But no one corrected him.
 We all were too ignorant.
-Back then, we have all the information in the world at our fingertips, and not many people sought out information at a library or museum.
+Back then, we didn’t have all the information in the world at our fingertips, and not many people sought out information at a library or museum.
 But hell, even now, readily available access to facts won't stop someone from believing any crazy thing they damn well mean to.

 Billy opened the door the minute we'd stopped at his porch, as if he'd been awaiting our arrival.
 I remember he looked perfectly calm--stoic, even.

-"God will *not* be mocked, son," the pastor told Billy viciously through his teeth.
+"God will not be mocked, son," the pastor told Billy viciously through his teeth.
 He had his Bible open in his hand and was leaning forward like he was preparing to charge into the house and perform an exorcism.

 Billy merely smirked in response.

 "This Halloween nonsense has got to stop!" someone cried.

 "It isn't right!" another agreed.
-"You can't just *move* holidays around!"
+"You can't just move holidays around!"

 I'll never forget the smooth, almost cocky certainty in Billy's voice when he responded to the crowd.
 "Oh," he said cryptically, his eyes bulging and wild, "you won't have to worry for much longer now...."

-"Certainly we *won't!*" the pastor spat.
-"So, are you going to *stop* blaspheming, or do we need to have a talk with your *aunt*?"
+"Certainly we won't!" the pastor spat.
+"So, are you going to stop blaspheming, or do we need to have a talk with your aunt?"

 For a moment, Billy looked worried; I think it was at that moment that I realized he was far gone (in the head, that is).
 If he weren't crazy, then that little flicker of primal fear in his face wouldn't have been so jarring.
 But in a flash, Billy's mad jack-o-lantern grin returned, and when he didn't say anything, the crowd lost all patience.
 Led by the pastor, they forced their way inside.